The $p$-numerical semigroup of the triple of arithmetic progressions: Introduction

+in the case of $A=\{a,b\}$.
 However, for three or more variables, it very complicated to find a general explicit formula for Frobenius number, Sylvester number and Sylvester sum.
 Only for some special cases, explicit formulas have been found, including arithmetic, geometric-like, Fibonacci, Mersenne, and triangular (see, e.g., \cite{RR18} and references therein).
+The study of semigroups of natural numbers generated by three elements and its applications to algebraic geometry can be seen in \cite{Herzog70}.
 Some inexplicit formulas for the Frobenius number in three variables can be seen in \cite{tr17}.

-Concerning arithmetic numbers, let $a$, $d$ and $k$ be positive integers with $\gcd(a,d)=1$ and $2\le k\le a$.
-Roberts \cite{ro56} found the Frobenius number for arithmetic sequences:

-The case $d=1$ had been found by Brauer \cite{br42}.
-Selmer \cite{se77} generalized Roberts' result by giving a formula for almost arithmetic sequences.
-For a positive integer $h$,